Plumbing Warranty Coverage Explained: What's Covered & How Long

 Manufacturer Warranties

-Manufacturer warranties cover defects in the product itself — not the installation.
+Manufacturer warranties cover defects in the product itself, not the installation.
 If a faucet valve fails due to a production flaw or a water heater tank develops a manufacturing defect, this is the warranty that applies.
-Coverage is on the parts (and sometimes the product replacement), but labor to fix or reinstall is almost always excluded unless explicitly stated.
+Coverage is on the parts (and sometimes product replacement), but labor to fix or reinstall is almost always excluded unless explicitly stated.
+In fact, most manufacturer warranties in 2026 include full parts and labor coverage for only the first year, after which parts may still be covered but labor costs typically become the homeowner's responsibility.

-Important: Many manufacturer warranties require professional installation and product registration within 60–90 days of purchase to activate full coverage.
-Skipping registration can reduce your coverage period significantly.
+Important: Many manufacturer warranties require professional installation and product registration within 30 to 90 days of purchase to activate full coverage.
+Skipping registration is one of the most common reasons a warranty gets voided entirely, and unregistered units often default to significantly shorter terms.

 Installer / Workmanship Warranties